WILL I GET IN?

 • Check your Wyoming Seminary email account for communication from your counselor and from colleges.

-• Visit colleges every chance you get and sign up to meet with college reps who come to our campus.
+• Sign up to meet with college representatives who come to campus.

 • Meet with your counselor to finalize your application and testing plan.